hashicorp/nomad/website/source/intro/use-cases.html.markdown

 services with narrow scope, tight state encapsulation, and API driven interfaces interact together to form a larger application.
 However, they add an operational challenge of managing hundreds or thousands of services instead of a few large applications.
-Nomad provides a platform for managing microservices making it easier to adopt the paradigm.
+Nomad provides a platform for managing microservices, making it easier to adopt the paradigm.

 #### Hybrid Cloud Deployments

 Nomad is designed to handle multi-datacenter and multi-region deployments and is cloud agnostic.
-This allows Nomad to schedule in private datacenters running bare metal, OpenStack, or VMware along side an AWS, Azure, or GCE cloud deployment.
-This makes it easier to migrate workloads incrementally or to utilize the cloud for bursting.
+This allows Nomad to schedule in private datacenters running bare metal, OpenStack, or VMware alongside an AWS, Azure, or GCE cloud deployment.
+This makes it easier to migrate workloads incrementally, or to utilize the cloud for bursting.

 #### E-Commerce